tramitit/guides/en/germany/applying_for_a_death_certificate.md

 ---
-title: "Applying for a Death Certificate in Germany"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Germany"]
+categories:
-meta_title: ""
-description: "This is meta description"
+- Germany
+date: '2024-06-07'
+description: Learn how to apply and acquire a death certificate in Germany.
+Necessary documents, procedures to follow, and information on providers available for assistance.
 draft: false
+meta_title: 'Obtaining a Death Certificate in Germany: Procedures and Providers'
+title: 'Obtaining a Death Certificate in Germany: Procedures and Providers'
-translationKey: "germany-applying_for_a_death_certificate"
+translationKey: germany-applying_for_a_death_certificate
 ---

 ## Description
 ### What is it?